altafjava/java-developer-interview-questions-answers/README.md

 5.  ### Given a list of integers, find the 3rd largest number in O(n) time.

-    To find the 3rd largest number in a list of integers with O(n) running time complexity in Java, you can use a single pass algorithm.
+    To find the 3rd largest number in a list of integers with O(n) running time complexity in Java, we can use a single pass algorithm.
 The idea is to traverse the list once and keep track of the top three largest unique numbers using three variables.
 At the end of the traversal, the third-largest number will be stored in the third variable.

     ```java
     public static void main(String[] args) {